hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 The MSR Hubba Hubba NX on our packrafting trip in Scotland in February 2016.

 ## Conclusion
 It's quite hard to say which tent is the best.
 It all depends on your needs and where you are planning to use the tent.
 Currently, we are using the MSR Hubba Hubba NX and the Anjan 3 (see also [here](http://www.hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/ "Hilleberg Anjan Tent")) which are great tents for spring, summer and autumn.
-The only disadvantage with the Anjan 3 is that it is not freestanding but we didn't have any issues yet on any of our trips to find a place to pitch it.
+The only disadvantage with the Anjan 3 is that it is not freestanding but we didn't have any issues so far on any of our trips to find a place to pitch it.

 ### Best 4-season tent for 1 person
 If I were to choose a new tent then I would probably choose the [Hilleberg Soulo](http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Soulo-1-Person-Tent_10101479_10208_10000001_-1_) as a 1-person and 4-season tent since I would prefer to have a freestanding tent for packrafting and kayaking.
 However, if you are 180 cm or taller then the Hilleberg Soulo might be too short for you.
 Alternatively, the Hilleberg Nallo 2 would be a good choice if you are taller or want more space.